leighmcculloch/leighmcculloch.com/source/content/posts/2021/docker-on-mac-without-docker-desktop/index.md

 _Why not [Podman]?
 I'm excited about Podman and I expect to be using it in the future, but it isn't compatible with VSCode and I ran into a few issues running images so it isn't quite a Docker replacement for me.
-I'm very keen to use it though, and I just had [my first contribution](https://github.com/containers/buildah/commit/58a16f97689cc96b1a69a03d773c4399413f8854) to the Podman sibling Buildah merged last week, which was thrilling.
-It's not quite a drop-in replacement for my workflows yet by I'll be keeping my eye on it._
+I'm very keen to use it, and I just had [my first contribution](https://github.com/containers/buildah/commit/58a16f97689cc96b1a69a03d773c4399413f8854) to Podman's sibling, Buildah, merged last week, which is thrilling.
+It's not quite a drop-in replacement for my workflow yet but I'll be keeping my eye on it._

 _Why not qemu?
 You overestimate my current ability and the amount of free time I